Everyone who is struggling with still life composition has heard about the rule of thirds and the golden ratio. But this

 Curves transformed from diagonal lines also work great.
 Imagine a line going from, say, left bottom corner of your image to a right top one.

 You can base your composition on this line to make it dynamic, with a strong sense of motion.
 You can soften that effect by transforming this straight diagonal line into a curve.

 Imagine that curve and place your objects alongside it, following its motion.
 There’s no need to be too precise; just follow the general direction.

 Allow yourself to put extra details clearly outside the curve to make your composition look natural.

-3. Use Balance and Symmetry Draw the Viewer’s Eye
+3. Use Balance and Symmetry to Draw the Viewer’s Eye

 This is my favourite composition exercise!
 Imagine your photo on a playground seesaw.
 If the most visually massive object is right in the centre, the seesaw is stable.

-For example, in this Trapped Star still life, I have a big laboratory bottle with a shining star inside.
+For example, in this trapped atar still life, I have a big laboratory bottle with a shining star inside.
 I placed it slightly off centre but added two shining stars on the left side of a frame.

 As a result, the brightness of those stars helps to create a balanced composition.
 The seesaw is still.